RCS SPOTLIGHT

 You can even give these unengaged subscribers the option to opt out of your marketing emails altogether if they still aren’t responding after a few attempts to win them back.
 It may seem counterintuitive, but it's a smart move to increase your engagement rates.

-Monitoring for potential deliverability issues like low engagement rates, illegitimate addresses, bounces, and poor email formatting is really time-consuming.
-If you’re an Attentive customer, you’ll get deliverability support every step of the way (so you don’t have to do it yourself).
+Monitoring for potential deliverability issues—low engagement rates, illegitimate addresses, bounces, and poor email formatting—is really time-consuming.
+If you’re an Attentive customer, you’ll get deliverability support every step of the way so you don’t have to do it yourself.

 We’ve intentionally built deliverability best practices into Attentive Email.
 With these tools and services—and a 99+% delivery rate—you can feel confident that your emails will make it to your customers' inboxes every time.
-We also have an expert team dedicated to managing relationships with internet service providers (ISPs), watching market trends, and monitoring your email activity to optimize performance.
+We also have an expert team dedicated to managing relationships with mailbox providers, watching market trends, and monitoring your email activity to optimize performance.
 We measure open, click, spam complaint, bounce, and unsubscribe rates for each mailbox provider, so we can catch any issues early on and help preserve your sender reputation.

 Working with the right email service provider (ESP) is a critical first step in making sure your messages get where you want them to go.
 Learn more about Attentive Email and why it might be right for you today.